CM4all/beng-proxy/doc/bp.rst

 A non-empty ``USER`` value means the user is authenticated.
 This value is passed in the proprietary ``X-CM4all-BENG-User`` request header (if the request header group ``SECURE`` is set to ``MANGLE``).
+Additionally, the header ``X-CM4all-BENG-Has-Session: 1`` is sent to indicate that this authenticated request is based on a cookie-managed session (and not at the HTTP level with the ``Authorization`` header).
+This difference is important for some services, e.g. to decide whether CSRF protection is necessary.

 Combining ``HTTP_AUTH`` and ``TOKEN_AUTH``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^